-- Publicly owned parcels that are reserved as Public Open Space or are developed as City Parks for active recreation and are maintained and serviced by the District.
+- Publicly owned parcels that are reserved as Public Open Space or are developed for active recreation are maintained and serviced by the District.

 - Publicly owned wetland parcels.

 - Certain Public Utility parcels.

 - Privately owned open space parcels.

-Any proposed assessment rate increase in the future will require consideration of whether the nonassessed parcels receive special benefits or not, and assessments must be levied on any parcel that is deemed to receive special benefits.
+Any proposed assessment rate increase in the future will require consideration of whether the non-assessed parcels receive special benefits or not, and assessments must be levied on any parcel that is deemed to receive special benefits.